So many things have happened this week. Below are my selected two events for your leisure.

 Now that was the worst news I have received.
 What a price to pay for meeting the bid requirements?

 Of course, I have decided to abandon participating in this bid altogether.
 It is likely that one of the preferred bidders did not submit the bid security, and they had to find a way of selecting that bidder under the guise of ‘we are transparent.’
-I cannot help legalise their scheme by participating.
+I cannot help legalize their scheme by participating.
 Hope their scheme catches up with them in future in line with the boomerang law.

-To make sure I forget about this bid altogether, I picked my bid security and took it back to the issuing bank to have it cancelled.
+To make sure I forget about this bid altogether, I picked my bid security and took it back to the issuing bank to have it canceled.
 I was required to pay another 5% to cancel it!
 That’s how expensive bidding in Uganda can be.

 It is tough playing with rough opponents.
 Call it the cost of fair play.

 This is annoying.
 You go through the entire process and even receive a letter of offer.
 As you are happy and start on preliminary planning and mobilization to commence the assignment, you get a notification that the bid has been halted, due to some technicality.
 At first, you think that is a big mistake until you receive an official letter that the bid has indeed been halted.
 The next thing you hear, the bid has been canceled until further notification.